sebelga/loix.me/content/page/about.md

 Over 18 years developing complex applications in high-pressure environments with experience in dealing directly with new and existing clients.
 I put a strong emphasis on accessibility, performance and scalability, writing DRY and clean code.

 Maintainer of a Mongoose clone for the Google Datastore [see repo](https://github.com/sebelga/gstore-node)

+#### Current position

+I am currently working at the European Commission as a front-end engineer (since January 2017).